 UltraVNC works by installing a server and a viewer on two different PCs.
 You’ll install the server on the computer you want to connect to, and the viewer on the computer you’re going to use as your controller.
 By installing the server as a system service, it’ll always be running and you can make connections more easily.

 As far as potential snags, you’ll need to change your router settings while using UltraVNC—specifically for port forwarding.
-Aside from that, the platform supports file sharing and transfers, chatting between the server and the viewer, and clipboard sharing.
+Aside from that, the platform supports file sharing and transfers, chatting between the server and the viewer, and clipboard sharing to any operating system (Linux, Windows or MacOS).
 Fair warning, the download page isn’t as elegant as some of these other options.

 Remote Utilities gives you a competitive array of tools considering that it’s free.
 After pairing two computers with an Internet ID, you’ll be able to remotely access up to ten PCs.
 The service provides a number of tools to help with the pairing process, including a Viewer for the computer you want to use as your controller, a Host on remote computers for unattended access, a run-only Agent for spontaneous access, and an RU Server to route remote connections and access additional capabilities.